sfeir-open-source/sfeir-school-rxjs/docs/markdown/factory-subject/subject.md

 <br><br>

 **Side Effect** represent operator that don't touch the stream but execute some external operations.
-For example, `tab` is a side effect operator.
+For example, `tap` is a side effect operator.

 ##==##